AI Code Review Pipeline

 /workspace/

-comments.json # Latest 500 review comments
+comments.json # review comments

-diff.patch # Unified diff with [L<n>] annotations
+diff.patch # diff with [L<n>] annotations

-diff_summary.md # Per-file diff chunks with index table
+diff_summary.md # per-file diff chunks with index table

-contributor_history.json # Prior findings for this author (optional)
+contributor_history.json # prior findings for this author (optional)

-index.json # [{slug, name, category}]
+index.json # [{slug, name, area}]

-{slug}.md # Per-practice criteria (generated from DB)
+{slug}.md # per-practice criteria

-all-criteria.md # All criteria bundled (reduces tool calls)
+all-criteria.md # all criteria bundled (reduces tool calls)

-.precompute/practices/{slug}.ts # Precompute scripts (from DB, if present)
+precompute/practices/{slug}.ts # precompute scripts (from DB, if present)

-.precompute-out/ # Precompute output (summary.md + per-practice JSON)
+precompute-out/ # precompute output (summary.md + per-practice JSON)

-task.json # TaskEnvelope<PracticeReviewTask> — prompt, jobId, workspaceId
+task.json # TaskEnvelope around Task.PracticeReview — prompt, jobId, workspaceId

 .pi/ # Pi SDK agent dir ($PI_CODING_AGENT_DIR)